landoskape/dominoes/docs/basicPolicies.md

 method, which assigns a value to each legal play, and the `makeChoice` method, which chooses a dominoe based on the option values of each legal play.
-However, `selectPlay` sometimes needs overwriting, in particular for the TD-lambda agents, which have to measure option value in sequence.
+However, `selectPlay` sometimes needs overwriting, in particular for the TD-lambda agents, which cannot measure option value in parallel as is done by the basic hand-crafted agents.

 ## Basic policies employed by hand-crafted agents
 This repository contains several hand-crafted agents that play the game with